-Exhibit Number Description of Exhibit 1.1 Underwriting Agreement 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant, as amended 3.2 Bylaws of the Registrant 3.3 Form of Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Third Amended and Restated Investors' Rights Agreement, dated as of May 23, 2013 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Amended and Restated 2007 Stock Incentive Plan, as amended 10.2 Form of Incentive Stock Option Agreement under Amended and Restated 2007 Stock Incentive Plan 10.3 Form of Nonstatutory Stock Option Agreement under Amended and Restated 2007 Stock Incentive Plan 10.4 2013 Stock Incentive Plan 10.5 Form of Incentive Stock Option Agreement under 2013 Stock Incentive Plan 10.6 Form of Nonstatutory Stock Option Agreement under 2013 Stock Incentive Plan 10.7 Lease Agreement, dated as of September 30, 2007, between the Registrant and One Penn Plaza LLC, as the same has been supplemented by agreement dated March 12, 2013 10.8 Lease Agreement, dated as of February 8, 2010, between the Registrant and Vaughn Princeton Associates L.L.C., as the same has been amended by the First Amendment, dated as of May 24, 2011 and the Second Amendment, dated as of October 22, 2012 †10.9 Divestiture Agreement, dated as of July 27, 2007, by and between the Registrant and (OSI) Eyetech, Inc. †10.10 License, Manufacturing and Supply Agreement, dated as of September 30, 2006, by and between Nektar Therapeutics AL, Corporation and (OSI) Eyetch, Inc., as the same was assigned to the Registrant on July 27, 2007 and amended by Amendment No. 1 thereto, dated as of April 5, 2012, and supplemented by a letter agreement, dated as of June 20, 2013 †10.11 Amended and Restated Exclusive License Agreement, dated as of September 12, 2011, by and between the Registrant and Archemix Corp., as amended by Amendment No. 1 thereto dated December 20, 2011 and supplemented by a letter agreement, dated as of April 30, 2012 †10.12 Amended and Restated Exclusive License Agreement, dated as of September 12, 2011, by and between the Registrant and Archemix Corp., as amended by Amendment No. 1 thereto, dated as of December 20, 2011 †10.13 Purchase and Sale Agreement, dated as of May 23, 2013, by and between the Registrant and Novo A/S 10.14 Offer of Employment between the Registrant and David Guyer 10.15 Second Amended and Restated Employment Agreement between the Registrant and Samir Patel 10.16 Amended and Restated Offer of Employment between the Registrant and Bruce Peacock 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
-23.2 Consent of Wilmer Cutler Pickering Hale and Dorr LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page) † Previously filed.
-To be filed by amendment.
-Confidential treatment requested as to portions of the exhibit.
-Confidential materials omitted and filed separately with the Securities and
+Exhibit Number Description of Exhibit 1.1 Underwriting Agreement 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant, as amended 3.2 Bylaws of the Registrant 3.3 Form of Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Third Amended and Restated Investors' Rights Agreement, dated as of May 23, 2013 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Amended and Restated 2007 Stock Incentive Plan, as amended 10.2 Form of Incentive Stock Option Agreement under Amended and Restated 2007 Stock Incentive Plan 10.3 Form of Nonstatutory Stock Option Agreement under Amended and Restated 2007 Stock Incentive Plan 10.4 2013 Stock Incentive Plan 10.5 Form of Incentive Stock Option Agreement under 2013 Stock Incentive Plan 10.6 Form of Nonstatutory Stock Option Agreement under 2013 Stock Incentive Plan 10.7 Lease Agreement, dated as of September 30, 2007, between the Registrant and One Penn Plaza LLC, as the same has been supplemented by agreement dated March 12, 2013 and amended by the Amendment of Lease, dated as of August 30, 2013.
+10.8 Lease Agreement, dated as of February 8, 2010, between the Registrant and Vaughn Princeton Associates L.L.C., as the same has been amended by the First Amendment, dated as of May 24, 2011 and the Second Amendment, dated as of October 22, 2012 †10.9 Divestiture Agreement, dated as of July 27, 2007, by and between the Registrant and (OSI) Eyetech, Inc. †10.10 License, Manufacturing and Supply Agreement, dated as of September 30, 2006, by and between Nektar Therapeutics AL, Corporation and (OSI) Eyetch, Inc., as the same was assigned to the Registrant on July 27, 2007 and amended by Amendment No. 1 thereto, dated as of April 5, 2012, and supplemented by a letter agreement, dated as of June 20, 2013 †10.11 Amended and Restated Exclusive License Agreement, dated as of September 12, 2011, by and between the Registrant and Archemix Corp., as amended by Amendment No. 1 thereto dated December 20, 2011 and supplemented by a letter agreement, dated as of April 30, 2012 †10.12 Amended and Restated Exclusive License Agreement, dated as of September 12, 2011, by and between the Registrant and Archemix Corp., as amended by Amendment No. 1 thereto, dated as of December 20, 2011 †10.13 Purchase and Sale Agreement, dated as of May 23, 2013, by and between the Registrant and Novo A/S 10.14 Offer of Employment between the Registrant and David Guyer 10.15 Second Amended and Restated Employment Agreement between the Registrant and Samir Patel 10.16 Amended and Restated Offer of Employment between the Registrant and Bruce Peacock 10.17 Office Lease Agreement, dated as of August 22, 2013, by and between the Registrant and PSN Partners, L.P.
+23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
+23.2 Consent of Wilmer Cutler Pickering Hale and Dorr LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page) Previously filed.